lbechberger/ML4NLP/README.md

 "agent" will contain natural language string values generated from the "propbank:A0" attributes in events.
 "patient" will contain natural language string values generated from the "propbank:A1" attributes in events.
 "word_start_char" and "word_end_char" will contain int values denoting the position of words within an article.
-"classification" will contain int values of 0 or 1 depending on whether the word denoted by "word_start_char" and "word_end_char" is one of the mentions associated with the corresponding or not.
+"classification" will contain boolean values of True or False depending on whether the word denoted by "word_start_char" and "word_end_char" is one of the mentions associated with the corresponding or not.
 "article_uri" will contain string values denoting the uri at which the raw text of the article in question can be obtained.

 The column "classification" will be the target for our binary classificator.